abhishek-kumar-code/Redfish_Public/Specification.md

 * The second part is the root service and version (/redfish/v1).
 * The third part is the unique resource path (Systems/1).

 The scheme and authority part of the URI shall not be considered part of the unique _identifier_ of the resource.
 This is due to redirection capabilities and local operations which may result in the variability of the connection portion.
-The remainder of the URI (the service and resource paths) is what _uniquely identifies_ the resource, and this is what is returned in all SPMA payloads.
+The remainder of the URI (the service and resource paths) is what _uniquely identifies_ the resource, and this is what is returned in all Redfish payloads.

 * The unique identifier part of a URI shall be unique within the implementation.